Closure (computer programming): First-class functions

 In this example, the lambda expression (lambda (book) (>= (book-sales book) threshold)) appears within the function best-selling-books.
 When the lambda expression is evaluated, Scheme creates a closure consisting of the code for the lambda expression and a reference to the threshold variable, which is a free variable inside the lambda expression.

 The closure is then passed to the filter function, which calls it repeatedly to determine which books are to be added to the result list and which are to be discarded.
 Because the closure has a reference to threshold, it can use that variable each time filter calls it.
 The function filter might be defined in a separate file.

-Here is the same example rewritten in JavaScript, another popular language with support for closures:
+Here is the same example rewritten in TypeScript, another popular language with support for closures:

 // Return a list of all books with at least 'threshold' copies sold.